yahoojapan/AntPickax/README.md

 ### License
 This software is released under the MIT License, see the license file.

-Copyright(C) 2018 Yahoo!
-JAPAN corporation.
+Copyright(C) 2018 Yahoo Japan corporation